openflighthpc/build.openflighthpc.org/docs/source/index.rst

 Welcome to the openFlightHPC Manage Knowledgebase!
 ==================================================

-This site contains the documentation for the openFlightHPC project.
-It contains tips and tools for streamlining the building and management of HPC clusters and environments.
-While the documentation will mainly focus on the OpenFlightHPC cluster workflow there will be notes and tips to customising the process for varying workflows.
+This site contains the documentation for the OpenFlightHPC project.
+It contains tips and tools for streamlining the building and management of a HPC research environments.
+While the documentation will mainly focus on the OpenFlightHPC Research Environment workflow there will be notes and tips to customising the process for varying workflows.

 Documentation Goal
 ------------------

-The purpose of this documentation is to provide understandable guidance to delivering the OpenFlightHPC Environment.
+The purpose of this documentation is to provide understandable guidance to delivering the OpenFlightHPC Research Environment.
 This includes deploying resources on a given platform and installing the relevant software.

-*Environment Delivery* is the installation of software for the user experience on the cluster.
+*Environment Delivery* is the installation of software for the user experience on the research environment.
 This usually involves some sort of resource management/queuing system and application installation.

 .. note:: It is recommended to read through all of the documentation before starting to design the HPC platform to understand the scope and considerations.